vramework/vramework-website/docs/overview/2-services.md

 }
 ```

-Or if we want to stub out our services for your unit tests, you could have a single `createServicesStubs` file, that would mock out all your interfaces using something like sinonjs or jest.
-Or provide a service for those who like to program their mini test frameworks (something I have seen pretty often in various industries).
+Alternatively, for unit tests, a `createServicesStubs` file can be used to mock all interfaces using tools like SinonJS or Jest.
+This approach also accommodates those who prefer to develop their own testing frameworks.